MODULE 2 - Section 3

 Final Payment:

-Use of Funds and Funds Transfer Process
+Use of Funds & Funds Transfer Process

 Funds Tracking and Reconciliation: